Risk Management

 Risk Management Systems

-Also, we have defined three lines of defense and clarified related roles and responsibilities of relevant divisions.
+We have also clarified related roles and responsibilities of relevant divisions in light of our three lines of defense.
 With these provisions in place, risk management systems have been established based on the characteristics of particular businesses, and measures are being put in place to strengthen and improve the effectiveness of these systems in accordance with these basic policies for risk management.

 SMBC Group's Risk Management System